psu-efd/pyHMT2D/README.rst

 -  Only one 2D flow area is supported.
 -  Only 2D flow area information is processed; others such as 1D channels and structures are ignored.
--  Only flow data is processes; others such as sediment and water quality are ignored.
+-  Currently, only flow data is processes; others such as sediment and water quality are ignored.
--  This package is developed and tested with HEC-RAS v5.0.7 and v6.0 beta; other versions may work but has not been tested.
+-  This package is developed and tested with HEC-RAS v5.0.7; other versions may work but has not been tested.

 Acknowledgements and references
 -------------------------------

 *pyHMT2D* utilizes and/or benefits from several open source codes.
-The usage of these codes strictly follows proper copyright laws and their licenses (see the copies of their original licenses in the “licenses” directory).
+The usage of these codes strictly follows proper copyright laws and their licenses (see the copies of their original licenses in the *licenses* directory).
 We acknowledge their contributions.

-In particular, the following packages were used:
+In particular, the following packages were used and/or referenced:

 -  `PyRAS - Python for River
    AnalysiS <https://github.com/solomonvimal/pyras>`__